|4,001 Letters for Amazon Kindle||See 4,001 Business, Sales & Personal Letters|

-Alice Feathers has been a writer, editor, and proofreader for over 10 years.
+Alice Feathers was a writer, editor, and proofreader for over 10 years.
 She graduated summa cum laude with a Bachelor of Arts degree from Brigham Young University where she won writing contests, had her papers published in BYU journals and edited several professors' papers to prepare them for publication in national journals.

 In the process of attaining a Master of Arts in Teaching English, Alice was the main editor for the Distance Learning Journals published by the Linguistics Department at BYU.